katarina-L/TELL/README.md

 The experiment will consist of two parts:
 1) The experiment.
 You will use the application 'ZINNEN BOUWEN' ('building sentences') that was created for this research.
-It consists of a small file that should be easy to execute on any operating system.
 The program will create a log file containing your entries in the program and the feedback of the system; I will ask you to send this log file to the researcher.
 After the experiment you can delete the program from your computer.
 2) A post-test survey in which I will ask you about your experiences and thoughts on the application 'ZINNEN BOUWEN'.